 ATFCU News You Can Use

-Fraudsters love the Christmas season because they know that most people are distracted and not paying quite as much attention to what’s going on around them.
-This particular scam circulated at least twice in December.
-With a lot of people buying online, the scammers assumed that #TAG sounds generic and you might be fooled.
+Fraudsters consider weekends prime time because they know that most people are more relaxed and not quite as vigilant as they are during the work week.
+This particular scam has circulated at least twice.
+Since many people buy online, the scammers assumed that #TAG sounds generic and they might be able to fool you.

 If a recipient taps on the link, he/she is taken to a fake “ATFCU” login page and asked to login.
 They enter their credentials and the page reports that they were typed incorrectly.
 BUT, the scammer has logged the key strokes and can now access their digital banking account.